RuiAAPeres/SaferFonts/README.md

 myLabel.font = UIFont(name: ArialMT.Default.rawValue, size: 14)!
 ```

-As you might have noticed by now, SaferFont is not really a 3rd party library that you can just get using Carthage or Cocopods, but an approach and a databae of fonts that you can just freely use.
+As you might have noticed by now, SaferFont is not a 3rd party library that you can just get using Carthage or Cocopods, but an approach and a databasee of fonts that you can freely use.

 ###ArialMT